Homelessness in South Africa: National government initiatives

 There is no specific governmental policy to protect the homeless.
 A 2003 report found that there was no direct national housing plan for people who lived on the streets, but policy falls predominantly under the Housing and the Social Welfare sectors.

-Public spending has gone towards supporting shelters for the homeless, however it is only remedial and not a long-term solution.
+Public spending has gone towards supporting shelters for the homeless, however it is only remedial, and not a long-term solution.

-In 1994 in a post-apartheid period, the Department of Housing aimed to provide a million houses over the next five years.
+In 1994, after the end of apartheid, the then-new Department of Housing aimed to provide a million public houses over the proceeding five years.
 To help alleviate homelessness, the provision of shelter to transition into more permanent living space was implemented by the department of housing as a result of 1994 White Paper on a New Housing and Policy Strategy for South Africa.